PerNilsson360/jstr/README.md

 # jstr - JSON Schematron

-An implementation of XPath 1.0 and a subset of Schematron for JSON.
+This software implements XPath 1.0 and a subset of Schematron for JSON.
 It contains a library libjstr and two binaries **jxp** and **jstr**.

 ## Installation